Article updated 26 May

-The authorities’ decisions means there are five councils operating the so-called Care Act easements – Coventry, Derbyshire, Solihull, Staffordshire and Warwickshire – down from an original eight.
+The authorities’ decisions means there are four councils operating the so-called Care Act easements – Coventry, Derbyshire, Solihull and Warwickshire – down from an original eight.

 The easements are designed to help councils deal with significant depletion of their workforces and increased demand due to coronavirus, by allowing them to suspend their duties to assess need, carry out financial assessments, develop or review care plans and, if necessary, meet needs other than where there would otherwise be a breach of human rights.
 The last, known as stage 4, is a step only taken by Derbyshire and Solihull so far.